misiektoja/spotify_monitor/docs/usage.md

 <a id="monitoring-mode"></a>
 ## Monitoring Mode

 Pass the friend you want to monitor as a command-line target.
-The easiest form is the complete profile URL described in [How to Find a Friend's Spotify Profile](configuration.md#find-a-friends-spotify-profile).
+The easiest form is the complete profile URL described in [How to Find a Friend's Spotify Profile URL](configuration.md#how-to-find-a-friends-spotify-profile-url).
 A `spotify:user:` URI or user ID is also accepted:

 ```sh
 spotify_monitor "https://open.spotify.com/user/USER_ID?si=tracking_id"